-Chairperson (non-Board) is nominated by members of Sections Coordination Committee; members are representatives designated by each Section.
-Chair and membership of this Committee are reviewed and approved annually by the Board of Directors and subject to the three-year term guidelines [2.7].
+Chairperson (non-Board) is nominated by members of Sections Coordination Committee and confirmed by the IAIA Board; members are representatives designated by each Section, most frequently, the Chair of the Section serves on the SCC.
+Chair and membership of this Committee are reviewed and approved annually by the Board of Directors and subject to the threeyear term guidelines [2.7], including reappointment for a maximum total tenure of six years.
 A Director of the Board is the Board Liaison.